Outputs for Workforce Transformation Projects 2021-2022

 Background

-Part of the NHS long term plan is to ensure better treatment for cardiovascular patients and prevent premature deaths for people with heart problems.
-In order to ensure these specialist patients are optimally cared for we need to enhance the clinical service our MMTs provide through training and education.
+Part of the NHS Long Term Plan is to ensure better treatment for cardiovascular patients and prevent premature deaths for people with heart problems.
+In order to ensure these specialist patients are optimally cared for we need to enhance the clinical service our medicines management pharmacy technicians (MMTs) provide through training and education.

 At Kingston we are keen to expand the use of the Discharge Medicines Service (DMS) beyond the referrals to community pharmacy we currently make for patients discharged with compliance aids e.g., Monitored Dose Systems (MDS).
 Our Trust was one of the first in the Southwest London area to implement PharmOutcomes to make these referrals and we believe there are significant benefits to our patients in expanding the referral service we can offer.
 Currently Pharmacy Technicians are not involved in making DMS referrals.
 We propose that our Pharmacy Technician workforce is further integrated into a clinical setting by training them to identify specific patients and making referrals.

-Our initial focus will be referrals for Acute Coronary Syndrome (ACS) and heart failure patients that are newly started on cardiac drugs.
+Our initial focus was referrals for Acute Coronary Syndrome (ACS) and heart failure patients that are newly started on cardiac drugs.
 Cardiac patients require regular monitoring such as up titration, amendment of doses and are also started on several drugs with a polypharmacy risk due to harmful effects and interactions.
-Feedback from the medical admissions team has highlighted multiple cardiac readmissions that would benefit from Pharmacy Technician input and community referrals on discharge.
+Feedback from the medical admissions team highlighted multiple cardiac readmissions that would benefit from Pharmacy Technician input and community pharmacy referrals on discharge.

 Project Aim

-The aim of this project is to expand the use of the DMS service for cardiac patients newly started on ACS or heart failure medicines and enhance the clinical competencies of our MMT workforce.
+The aim of this project was to expand the use of the DMS service for cardiac patients newly started on ACS or heart failure medicines and enhance the clinical competencies of our MMT workforce.
+Benefits of this project included:

-Patients on newly started ACS or heart failure medicines will be counselled and referred to primary care on discharge.
+Patients on newly started ACS or heart failure medicines were counselled and referred to primary care on discharge.
 This will increase compliance and patient safety which will reduce hospital re-admissions due to medication related harm.
-Patients /relatives will be asked to complete a patient satisfaction survey after counselling has been given, to confirm how useful they have found the information provided to them on discharge.
+Patients and relatives were asked to complete a patient satisfaction survey after counselling has been given, to confirm how useful they have found the information provided to them on discharge.

-By enhancing our DMS service this will support the smooth transition of care between secondary and primary care.
+Enhancing our DMS service supports the smooth transition of care between secondary and primary care.

 Advancing the training for our pharmacy technicians will expand their clinical roles and will allow them to provide greater support in a patient facing roles, which will provide increased job satisfaction.